The operator theory contributes in different ways to a range of practical and theoretical questions in science.

 Challenge

-Darwin defined evolution in general terms as “Descent with modification through variation and selection”.
-Later the modern synthesis introduced a strong focus on sexual populations, and genetics.
-In this way the population concept became the corner stone of evolutionary thinking, while means of transferring information to the offspring other than genes were pushed to the background.
-As a means to return to a more general view on Darwinian evolution (in fact, closer to Darwin’s view) it has been proposed to create an ‘extended synthesis’.
-A clear and minimal basis for the term Darwinian evolution is required, however, before one can speak about ‘extensions’.
+Darwin defined evolution in general terms as “descent with modification through variation and selection”.
+Later, the modern synthesis introduced a strong focus on sexual populations and genetics.
+In this way, the population concept became the cornerstone of evolutionary thinking, while means of transmitting information other than genes to offspring were pushed into the background.
+As a means of creating a more general view of Darwinian evolution, it has been proposed to create an ‘extended synthesis’.
+However, a clear and minimal basis for the term ‘evolution’ is required before one can speak of ‘extensions’.

 Contribution by OT

-Firstly, the OT has helped to define the basic unit of biological evolution: the organism.
-Secondly, using organisms as a basis, pedigrees can be used to define descent.
-And in such pedigrees, both variation and selection can be given a place as evaluations of differences between offspring in one the same generation.
-Viewing evolution as a specific pedigree that includes variation and selection, one can start identifying a pedigree that, in the smallest form, meets all criteria for Darwinian evolution.
-A smallest Darwinian pedigree can serve as the foundation for adding hitherto neglected or recently discovered phenomena as ‘extensions’.
-Different extensions can lead e.g. to the modern synthesis, or the ‘extended evolutionary synthesis’.
+First, the OT has helped to define the basic unit of biological evolution: the organism.
+Secondly, based on organisms, genealogical trees can be used to define descent.
+And in such pedigrees, patterns of both variation and selection can be given a place as assessments of differences between offspring in the same generation.
+Viewing evolution as a specific pedigree that includes variation and selection, one can begin to identify a pedigree that, in its smallest form, satisfies all the criteria for evolution.
+A minimal pedigree can serve as a basis for adding hitherto neglected or recently discovered phenomena as ‘extensions’.
+Different extensions can lead, for example, to the modern synthesis or the ‘extended evolutionary synthesis’.

 6 Generalizing Darwinian evolution